Executive Briefing | Wendy Cutler on TPP, Trump and TradeVIEW EVENT DETAILS

 Venue: National Australia Bank, Level 18, 255 George Street, Sydney NSW 2000

 This event is open to members of Asia Society Australia and invited guests only.
-If you would like to attend, please contact firstname.lastname@example.org for more information.
+For more information please contact email@example.com.

 Wendy Cutler is Vice President and Managing Director of the Washington D.C.
 Office of the Asia Society Policy Institute, having joined after an illustrious career of nearly three decades as a diplomat and negotiator in the Office of the U.S. Trade Representative.
 She served as Acting Deputy U.S Trade Representative, and was responsible for the Trans-Pacific Partnership agreement, the U.S.-Korea Free Trade Agreement, and a wide range of bilateral agreements with Japan.